almuthanna-athamina/githubJobsAPITest/README.md

 4- An HTML report will be generated in the root folder which contains all the test results

-Note: you need to have Ruby on your machine
+Note: you need to have Ruby and Bundler on your machine